Cylindrophis

 The Cylindrophiidae are a monotypic family of secretive, semifossorial, non-venomous snakes containing the genus Cylindrophis found in southeastern Asia.
 These are burrowing snakes and most have a banded pattern on the belly.
-Currently, 13 species are recognized, all with no subspecies.
-Common names include Asian pipe snakes or Asian cylinder snakes.
+Currently, 14 species are recognized, all with no subspecies.
+Common names include Asian pipesnakes and Asian cylinder snakes.

 Geographic range

 Cylindrophis are found in southeastern Asia from Myanmar, Laos, Vietnam, Cambodia, Thailand, and the Malay Archipelago, including Singapore, both peninsular Malaysia and Sarawak, and Indonesia, including the Greater Sunda Islands (Borneo [including Sarawak and Brunei]), Sumatra, and Java, as well as some of their offshore islands), Sulawesi, the Lesser Sunda Islands (Lombok, Komodo, Flores, Sumbawa, Timor [including Timor-Leste]), and east to the Maluku Islands (Halmahera, Wetar, Damar, Babar, and into the Tanimbar Archipelago).
 The eastern distributional limit, sometimes given as the Aru Islands off the southwestern coast of New Guinea, is questionable.
 They are also found in Sri Lanka (but not India) and in southeastern China (Fujian, Hong Kong, and on Hainan Island).